rushminatorr/quarkus-dynamodb/energy_consumption/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

 ## Deployment
-Provided your docker image is pushed to ECR, you can run the cloud formation template to spinup an ECS cluster and loadbalancer for your service.
+Provided your docker image is pushed to ECR, you can run the cloud formation template to spinup an ECS cluster(Fargate) and loadbalancer for your service.

 Template  Variable  |  Description
 ------------------- |  -------------